weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-transformers.md

       "moduleConfig": {
         "text2vec-transformers": {
           "vectorizeClassName": false,
-          "inferenceUrl": "http://t2v-transformers:8080"  // Optional.
+          "inferenceUrl": "http://t2v-transformers:8080",  // Optional.
 Set to use a different inference container when using multiple inference containers.
+          // Note: You can only set one of `inferenceUrl` or (`queryInferenceUrl` and `passageInferenceUrl`).
+          // Set 'inferenceUrl' to use a different inference container when using multiple inference containers with most (i.e. non-DPR type) models.
+          // Set 'queryInferenceUrl' and 'passageInferenceUrl' to use different inference containers for queries and passages when using multiple inference containers with a DPR type model.
+          // "queryInferenceUrl": "http://t2v-transformers-query:8080",  // Optional.
+Set to use a different inference container for queries when using multiple inference containers with a DPR type model.
+          // "passageInferenceUrl": "http://t2v-transformers-passage:8080"  // Optional.
+Set to use a different inference container for passages when using multiple inference containers with a DPR type model.
         }
       },
       // highlight-end